 Instead, choose therapeutic mouthwash, as it is ideal for mouth care.
 They contain active ingredients that kill bacteria.
 Some therapeutic mouthwashes are also designed to prevent cavities, plaque buildup, halitosis, and gum disease (gingivitis).
 Other tasks could include adding fluoride (a substance which fortifies tooth enamel) or loosening plaque before brushing.
 Always read labels carefully, and ask your dentist about the specifics of your personal oral health care plan.
 It can come in both over-the-counter and prescription strengths.

 For more information, call Cedar Pointe Family Dentistry in Farmington, New Mexico, at (505) 327.0044.
-Dr. Ryan H. Wilson and our team are happy to help!
+Dr. Denver Palmer and our team are happy to help!